 Juror Information Line

 Jury trials may be settled or continued after you receive your notice to appear.
-It will your responsibility to call our juror information phone line at 937.547.2502 up to the evening before your scheduled appearance.
+It is your responsibility to call our juror information phone line at 937.547.2502 up to the evening before your scheduled appearance.